cabforum/smime/SBR.md

 ### 3.2.1  Method to prove possession of private key

-### 3.2.2  Authentication of organization and mailbox identity
+### 3.2.2  Authentication of organization identity

-The CA MAY only include the `subject:organizationName` attribute in Certificates for Applicants verified to meet the requirements of one of the following Subject types.
+The CA MAY only include the `subject:organizationName` attribute in Certificates for Applicants that have been verified to meet the requirements of one of the following Subject types.

 1. **Private Organization Subjects**